 “Whether my passion for music came prior to seeing it as animating life’s beauty or the other way around I’m not totally sure.
 People often stumble upon barriers to entering a space that allows them to create music through the genius of professional musicians.
-To try to fix The Musician Marketplace A platform designed to create job opportunities for freelance musical artists to work remotely, and for buyers of music to afford professionally produced music at prices that cut the marketplace rates, visited by 40 Million visitors from over 170 countries .
+To try to fix The Musician Marketplace An American company designed to create job opportunities for freelance musical artists to work remotely, and for buyers of music to afford professionally produced music at prices that cut the marketplace rates, the multimillion dollar company visited by 40 Million visitors from over 170 countries.
 My first business School of Oud Online continued to grow with students From over 27 countries around the world, bringing classical Oud instruction to students globally.
 Together, we tell the story of this ancient yet innovative instrument and paint with it a portrait of the future.”’

 Take a look around my website and enjoy the products. - Ramy Adly

 Ramy Adly is an American/Egyptian entrepreneur, Harvard Business School graduate, Father, husband and CEO of "The Musician Marketplace," a multimillion dollar company located in Salt Lake City Utah, USA specialized in hiring pro musicians.
 Ramy Adly is the founder of the largest School of teaching the Oud instrument in the world, the young master of the Oud instrument is a music composer for several songs for Netflix, inc. The Oud is versatile Guitar- like instrument that shaped Arab classical music.
 Grounded in the main Middle Eastern, ancient Egypt and the Arab classical styles thanks to rigorous training in his native Egypt, Adly has branched out repeatedly, incorporating jazz idioms and embracing conversations with other large musicians around the world.